SharePoint/sp-dev-training-spfx-webpart-proppane/Lab.md

     - **Which baseline packages do you want to target for your component(s)?:** SharePoint Online only (latest)
     - **Where do you want to place the files?:** Use the current folder
     - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?:** No
+    - **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?:** No
     - **Which type of client-side component to create?:** WebPart
     - **What is your Web part name?:** HelloPropertyPane
     - **What is your Web part description?:** HelloPropertyPane description